 Uterine fibroid embolization (UFE, also called uterine artery embolization) came about in the 1990s as a minimally invasive alternative method to medications or surgery in the treatment of symptomatic fibroids.
-Medication options include hormone modulators¹ that help to shrink the abnormal tissue of fibroids, however like contraceptive medications, they are not without side effects and may not be ideal for long term use.
-In the opposite spectrum, total hysterectomies (removing the entire uterus) offer permanent resolution of fibroids and the associated symptoms, but this is a major irreversible surgery.
+Medication options include hormone modulators¹ that helps to shrink the abnormal tissue of fibroids, however like contraceptive medications, they are not without side effects and may not be ideal for long-term use.
+In the opposite spectrum, total hysterectomies (removing the entire uterus) offer a permanent resolution of fibroids and the associated symptoms, but this is a major irreversible surgery.
 Myomectomies (focused surgical removal of fibroids) and UFE are the current interventional options that bridge the gap between medication management and all-out surgery to provide symptom resolution without the major side effects.
-However, myomectomy and UFE still offer very different benefits and risks, and to say that they have equivalent uses and efficacies does not tell the entire story.² In our practice, our goal is to provide the best quality care that is right for you, so stay with us as we review the data that tells us when UFE is the right option or, of equal importance, when it may be the wrong option.
+However, myomectomy and UFE still offer very different benefits and risks, and to say that they have equivalent uses and efficacies does not tell the entire story.² In our practice, our goal is to provide the best quality care that is right for you, so stay with us as we review the UFE data that tells us when UFE is the right option or, of equal importance, when it may be the wrong option.

 Early Data and Early Understanding